duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     **Success!** The test passes, meaning that your Goodie will only `return` an answer when our query `start`s with the `trigger` "**duckduckhack GitHubUsername**" and has no `remainder` after that.

-	*Still not passing?
-Make sure you changed all instances of `GitHubUsername` in the file to your user name.*
+	_Still not passing?
+Make sure you changed **all** instances of `GitHubUsername` in the file to your user name._

 **Congrats!** You've written and tested your first Goodie!
 Feels great, doesn't it?

 Of course, this was just a taste of all the things you can create using a Goodie.
 Fortunately, you're now super ready to tackle the [Basic Tutorial](https://duck.co/duckduckhack/goodie_basic_tutorial).
 You will find many things familiar there and be well on your way to advanced Goodie functionality.

 Do you enjoy looking under the hood and learning by example?
-You'll certainly enjoy casually browsing other Goodies in the [`/lib/DDG/Goodie`](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/lib/DDG/Goodie) directory of the repository.
+You'll enjoy casually browsing other Goodies in the [`/lib/DDG/Goodie`](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/lib/DDG/Goodie) directory of the repository.
 Take a look at their their **.pm** files and look at the `triggers`.
 You can even test them all using the `duckpan server` command you learned - or live up on [DuckDuckGo.com](http://www.duckduckgo.com).

 ## Bonus - See Your Instant Answer live on DuckDuckGo.com